 Explanation and basic information (1, 2)

 The participant is not explicitly informed about the exact purpose of the research.
 The participant will, however, get a short introduction on how to use the simulation environment.
-This introduction includes the commands it can give as an officer of watch.
-The environment is easy to use, as action are similar to the ones currently happening at the bridge.
-Thereby is some information about the participant acquired, followed by some general questions relevant to the protocol, such as there knowledge of Standard Maritime Communication Phrases (SMCP).
+This introduction includes the commands he can give as an officer of watch.
+The environment is easy to use, as actions are similar to the ones currently happening at the bridge.
+Thereby is some information about the participant acquired, followed by some general questions relevant to the protocol, such as knowledge of Standard Maritime Communication Phrases (SMCP).

 Which certificates do you have?
 0